cooliris/embed-wall/README.md

 * The Embed Wall is no longer supported, and we cannot guarantee that it will continue to work properly.
 * The Embed Wall does not work on mobile browsers, or on desktop browsers without the Flash plugin.
-* `api://` URLs may stop working at some point, since they depend on hardcoded API keys.
+* `api://` URLs (Facebook, Flickr, Picasa, YouTube) may stop working at some point, since they depend on hardcoded API keys.
-* `http(s)://` URLs referencing self-hosted Media RSS feeds are more reliable.
+* `http(s)://` URLs referencing Media RSS feeds are preferable since they do not depend on API keys.

 # Self-Hosting Guide